 This year was a tough one for New Yorkers.
-There were countless safety issues that the city had to deal with, including crane collapses, slashings, and pedestrian fatalities.
+There were countless safety issues that the city had to deal with, including crane collapses, slashings, and pedestrian fatalities in car accidents.
 However, as 2017 rapidly approaches, New Yorkers may still be worried when it comes to their safety around the city.

 Here are the 3 biggest safety concerns New York residents have for 2017.